DataStrategist/amitkohli.com/content/post/2020-01-07-how-to-create-an-r-package-my-way.md

 draft: no
 ---

 Creating an R package can be a daunting task, but there are several tools to facilitate this process immensely.
 Of course, each approach has a series of advantages and drawbacks, so it is very much a subjective thing.
-Since I have changed my mind and worked on this task frequently, here's a conclusive* guide of the steps I follow. (* This guide will never be finished, so watch this space, I'll be coming back to make edits as they seem appropriate.
+Since I have changed my mind and worked on this task frequently, here's a conclusive* guide of the steps I follow. (* This guide will never be finished, so watch this space, I'll be coming back to make edits as they seem appropriate).

 By the end of this tutorial you will have a highly functional and well documented package, like [this](https://github.com/DataStrategist/syllableR), suitable for even more advanced operations like continuous integration and advanced testing.